robseb/rsyocto/doc/appSpecificGuides/1_TransmittingCAN.md

   	![Alt text](CANoszigram.png?raw=true "CAN Osci")
 <br>

-If **no one acknowledged** this package the *Bosch CAN-Controller* ***re-transmit*** the package with the maximum available resources automatically until an ACK happens.
+If **no one acknowledged** this package the *Bosch CAN-Controller* ***re-transmits*** the package with the maximum available resources automatically until an ACK happens.

 The embedded *Bosch CAN-Controller* can also **detect linkage errors**.
-I case of a missing connection to a CAN-Bus member a *Linux Kernel Message* will be triggered and the **CAN Controller shuts down**.
+In case of a missing connection to a CAN-Bus member a *Linux Kernel Message* will be triggered and the **CAN Controller shuts down**.
 Use the following command to **restart the CAN-Controller**:
 ````bash
 link set down can0